 Because, "Caroline, hun, this day and age when the best way to learn about someone is the to Google them, think about what are they going to find on you!
 And then your only song performance on YouTube is about an angry woman being "Over You"- it is going to make people think you are a scary witch!".
 And when she says witch, she means bitch.
 (Not fair, because there is also a shoddy and whited-out recording of me singing "Songbird" at Joe's Pub, which is quite the love song.)

-Because when I was in college, and she thought that my Facebook wall was covered with some obscure references to lesbianity***, one being me saying "I love Ellen!" on video that someone posted on my wall.
+Because when I was in college, and she thought that my Facebook wall made me seem like a lesbian.
+I commented "I love Ellen!" on a video that someone posted on my wall of Ellen Degeneres.
 And another post of my freshman year roommate making a joke about "when am I going to see you again and make sweet love?"....
 To her, it was obvious that this was the reason that some boy -who I forget about now- wasn't texting me.
 I got a concerned Facebook message from my mom: "Caroline, Are you trying to repel every boy in New York!?!?!?!?".
 Let this teach us all why we should not be friends with our parents on Facebook.

 Also, because: "You never even talk about boys on your blog!
-That will confuse people!" (yes, I like to keep a mysterious a-sexuality to my blog).
+That will confuse people!" (yes, I guess I do like to keep a mysterious a-sexuality to my blog).

 And no, no one reads my blog.

 Basically my mother missed her calling as a "Romance P.R.
 Consultant & Internet Presence Critic" and so she is giving her services to me for free, whether I ask for them or not.